TrialsNest

 What should teams know about patient recruitment software for site networks?

-Site networks need software that creates a shared operating standard while preserving local site ownership.
-The right platform makes each site's patient movement, blockers, source quality, and next actions comparable.
+Site networks need patient recruitment software that creates a shared operating standard while preserving local site ownership.
+The right platform makes each site's patient movement, blockers, source quality, dashboard signals, and next actions comparable without turning every location into the same generic workflow.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.

 Who is this resource written for?